 If the insole is too big for the shoe you can always trim it to make it fit correctly, and if it’s too short just order a bigger size.

 Now that you know which are the most supportive toddler shoes and which are the best toddler shoe insoles, you are ready to make the most informative decision!

 What Are Other Parents Saying About These Insoles?

 Some parents have described this insole as the next best thing to custom orthotics:

-Have you tried a particular insole for your toddler that has worked well for his or her feet?
-Please share your thoughts and experiences below so we can all benefit from your experiences.
+Have you tried a particular insole/orthotic for your toddler that has worked well for his or her feet?
+Please share your findings below so other parents can benefit from your experiences.